 Attend our job fairs and networking events, meet with the best tech companies and receive offers from recruiters looking for talent in tech-related roles.

 Our alumni often come back to share their post-bootcamp experiences.
 You will learn about how they found a job, started their own company or freelancing career.

 In addition to Slack channels, our local teams know their alumni and what they're up to - we often introduce relevant people to each other to create synergies.

 The best companies partner with Le Wagon and hire our alumni as Web Developers, Product Managers, Growth Hackers or Product Designers.

-Le Wagon has 2111 reviews with an average grade of 4.98/5 which makes it the most acclaimed coding bootcamp worldwide on Switchup according to student reviews!
+Le Wagon has 2268 reviews with an average grade of 4.98/5 which makes it the most acclaimed coding bootcamp worldwide on Switchup according to student reviews!
 Whilst these reviews make us proud, above all they make us happy.
-Behind these reviews are hundreds of people around the world who have had a life-changing experience joining our program, that has opened new doors for them.
+Behind these reviews are hundreds of people around the world who have had a life-changing experience joining our program, which has opened new doors for them.
 We feel blessed and honoured to have enabled them - and to keep enabling our students - to become autonomous in coding, upskill or change their career, or launch their own startups.

 Also, these 2268 reviews are extremely important for us to make sure we’re always meeting the same level of excellence.
 Having such positive and enthusiastic reviews about our bootcamps is the ultimate proof that we provide the best tech education for all our students, in the 40 cities we run our coding bootcamps in.

 If you got here, it means that you have questions about Le Wagon: how to apply, who can join, what you’ll learn… Good!
 We have the answers.